-Unfortunately the company did not provide specific full-year guidance "given the continued uncertainty in the macro environment, we think it’s prudent to hold off on providing detailed full-year and first quarter guidance at this time."
-Stitch Fix also said in its shareholder letter that "it expects year-over-year revenue growth to accelerate meaningfully in the second half of fiscal 2021 as the impact of COVID stay-athome orders subside."
-The lack of guidance is never a positive thing however they did mention that for Q1’21 "we expect to deliver mid-to-high single digit revenue growth, which reflects robust recent demand trends, offset by
+Unfortunately, the company did not provide specific full-year guidance "given the continued uncertainty in the macro-environment, we think it’s prudent to hold off on providing detailed full-year and first-quarter guidance at this time."
+Stitch Fix also said in its shareholder letter that "it expects year-over-year revenue growth to accelerate meaningfully in the second half of fiscal 2021 as the impact of COVID stay-at-home orders subsides."
+The lack of guidance is never a positive thing however they did mention that for Q1’21 "we expect to deliver mid-to-high single-digit revenue growth, which reflects robust recent demand trends, offset by

 Why is stitch fix stock dropping?

-From its March low of $10.90 the stock had run all the way up to a high of a 52 week high of $31.60 just before earnings release.
-The stock was priced to perfection and given the results it's not surprising to see a big sell off.
-There could be additional downside risks as the timing of stitch fixes earnings release is happening amid a broader market sell off.
+From its March low of $10.90, the stock had run all the way up to a high of a 52 week high of $31.60 just before the earnings release.
+The stock was priced to perfection and given the results, it's not surprising to see a big sell-off.
+There could be additional downside risks as the timing of stitch fixes earnings release is happening amid a broader market sell-off.
 Expect to see this stock pressured for a few weeks however we do not expect to see this stock returning to its March lows.
 With the sell off the stock is actually up 3% for the year.

 Is Stitch Fix a good stock to buy?

-Stitch Fix has an average price target of $29 with no sell side analysts calls, clearly analysts still like the stock and we see nothing wrong with owning the company.
-With a healthy balance sheet, a complete direct to consumer distribution system, strong brand recognition, this is a stock worth looking at.
-Additionally we believe the continued accelerated trend to online shopping as a result of Covid-19 is a tail wind for the company.
-Additionally this company will benefit from a reopening when a vaccine is found as people will need to update their working and evening wear.
+Stitch Fix has an average price target of $29 with no sell-side analysts calls, clearly, analysts still like the stock and we see nothing wrong with owning the company.
+With a healthy balance sheet, a complete direct to a consumer distribution system, strong brand recognition, this is a stock worth looking at.
+Additionally, we believe the continued accelerated trend of online shopping as a result of Covid-19 is a tailwind for the company.
+Additionally, this company will benefit from a reopening when a vaccine is found as people will need to update their working and evening wear.

-We have no concerns with the recent sell off given the run up before earnings release.
-The current market market wide sell off doesn't help either.
+We have no concerns with the recent sell-off given the run-up before the earnings release.
+The current market market-wide sell-off doesn't help either.
 Although the stock could be pressured near term, given the trail winds along with the great revenue results the stock should stabilize.
-We believe this is a company that will not only survive but continue to grow long after the pandemic.
+We believe this is a company that will not only survive but continues to grow long after the pandemic.

 Stitch Fix (SFIX) is a growth stock and does not pay a dividend, you are paying for growth.
 So is stitch fix a good buy?
 We believe this is a good stock to own as a long term investment.
 Potential investors should take a serious look at this great online apparel company as an investment.
 Do your research and see if this great stock is worth adding to your portfolio.